dlguswo333/find-similar-images/README.md

 ```

 ## Output
-FSI outputs the result in JSON format file in current working directory.
+FSI outputs the result in JSON format and it will write the result to a file if you specify the file name,
+or write to console.
 The format of the JSON file is the following:
 ```json
 {